asfpp/asfpp/interpreter/examples/fakeread/README.md

 The primitive 'fakeread' tampers the measurements of a sensor of a node.

 It is a physical primitive.
-It is an overloaded primitive.

 Sintax
 ======
-fakeread(nodeId, time, sensorId, noise, alpha, beta) fakeread(nodeId, time, sensorId, noise, alpha, beta, gamma) fakeread(nodeId, time, sensorId, noise, alpha, deltaH, deltaL, gamma) fakeread(nodeId, time, sensorId, noise, alpha, beta, tau, phi, gamma)
+fakeread(nodeId, time, sensorId, function)noise, alpha, beta)

 args:
  + nodeId is the Id of the target node
  + occurenceTime is the start time of the action
  + sensorId is the Id of the sensor of the target node
- + noise is the noise function to apply to sensor measurements
+ + function is the function (STRING) to apply to sensor measurements
- + alpha, beta, gamma, deltaL, deltaH, tau, phi are parameters of the noise functions

 Usage of the interpreter